 Shopping in Washington DC almost competes with politics for attention.
-The USA's capital also offers everything from trendy boutiques and shopping malls to 24-hour bookshops and renowned farmer's markets.
+The USA's capital offers everything from trendy boutiques and shopping malls, to 24-hour bookshops and renowned farmer's markets.
 Visitors to Washington DC will walk (or fly) away with their bags full!

-On Pennsylvania, the White House Visitor Center and Political America sell authentic and reproduction campaign buttons, signed photos, letters and other American memorabilia.
-Weschler's Auction House on E Street holds public auctions each Tuesday.
+On Pennsylvania Avenue, the White House Visitor Center and Political America sell authentic and reproduction campaign buttons, signed photos, letters, and other American memorabilia, which make wonderful patriotic souvenirs.
 The National Mall has great gift shops and museum stores, and is the best place to find popular Washington DC souvenirs like miniature replicas of the White House and various monuments.
 The National Archives Gift Shop also offers reproductions of the Declaration of Independence and other famous documents.

 Become our Washington DC Travel Expert

 We are looking for contributors for our Washington DC travel guide.
 If you are a local, a regular traveller to Washington DC or a travel professional with time to contribute and answer occasional forum questions, please contact us.